105 – McMaster University

 Honours Integrated Science (iSci)

-In first year, you will be engaged in research and obtain an integrated background in science subjects.
-The program is designed to produce students who will understand how scientific thought is created and communicated.
+In first year, you engage in research and obtain an integrated background in science subjects.
+The program is designed to produce students who understand how scientific thought is created and communicated.

 Justice, Political Philosophy & Law